Nick390/Auburn-1.0.0/README.md

-# PortalGR1.0.5
+# Auburn 1.0.0
-The official and designated file management system for the licenses, This system have been made to organize files, give access to what have the authority to see this files Regulating the management of government relations in any company or institution.
+It is an open source content management system or CMS.
 #### About the system
 ---
 ##### This system works for:
-* Those within the borders of the Kingdom of Saudi Arabia.
-* The system was built with basic standards and custom software codes.
+* For companies, individuals, or small or large global organizations.
+* The system is completely free, we recommend that you download the stable version.

-##### CDN Was used
+##### Multiple libraries were used which is:
-* A Bootstrap library was also used To increase the consistency of formatting elements in the system.
+* Bootstrap 4.5.2.
-* CDN jsDelivr & jQuery It was used for some items on the site.
+* JsDelivr & jQuery 3.5.1.

-##### The applicable version
-The current version of the system currently in use is: 1.0.3.4.By the government relations department in the southern region of Herfy Food Services Company.
+* CKEditor 4.14.1.
+* Popper 1.16.1.
+* Fontawesome free 5.14.0 web.

 ##### Minimum requirements for use is:
-1. Server space 50 MB and up.
+1. Server space 5 GB and up.
 2. PHP 7.4.1 and up.
 3. Apache 2.4.41 and up.
 4. MySQL 10.4.11 and up.
 5. This system has been tried on Windows Server only.

+##### Auburn License:
+Please review the license.md file.

+##### Other licenses
+Please review the license file.
 ---
+#### How to use?
+---
 ##### How to use with Windows servers?
 * Provide the minimum requirements.
-* Create Database: `mydb`.
+* Create Database: `mydb` or Create your own database and add it in the following files `includes/source/db.php` & `includes/source/dp_connect.php` & `includes/source/function.php`.
 * Clone or download.
+* Go to File `config/tables.config.php` and execute all databases manually.
+* Create an account.
+* You are ready to use the system.
 ```
 https://github.com/Nick390/PortalGR1.0.5.git